cloudmesh-community/hid-sp18-709/project-paper/report.md

 The four main internal components of docker are Docker Client and Server, Docker Images, Docker Registries, and Docker Containers.

-#### Docker Client and Server

-The docker server gets the request from the docker client and then process it accordingly.
+* **Docker Client and Server**: The docker server gets the request from the docker client and then process it accordingly.
 Docker server and docker client can either run on the same machine or a local docker client can be connected with a remote server running on another machine [@turnbull2014docker].
 Fig. 1 Docker architecture [@turnbull2014docker].

-#### Docker Images

-Base image are the Operating system images such as Ubuntu 14.04 LTS, or Fedora 20 which creates a container to run Operating system.
+* **Docker Images**: Base image are the Operating system images such as Ubuntu 14.04 LTS, or Fedora 20 which creates a container to run Operating system.
 The docker file contains a list of instructions to build an image.
 When using docker, we start with a base image, boot up, create changes and those changes are saved in layers forming another image [@rad2017introduction].

-#### Docker Registries

-Docker images are placed in docker registries.
+* **Docker Registries:** Docker images are placed in docker registries.
 It is same as source code repositories where images can be pushed or pulled from a single source.

-#### Docker Containers

-Docker image creates a docker container.
+* **Docker Containers:** Docker image creates a docker container.
 Containers have everything for the application to run on its own.